• Skip to primary navigation

 Ingredients for the Mini Blt's

-• Prep the Produce: Slice the grape tomatoes lengthwise.
-Cut the romaine lettuce leaves into roughly 2-inch squares.
-Place both in the refrigerator to keep them crisp until you are ready to assemble.
+1. Prepare the Produce Slice the grape tomatoes lengthwise.
+Cut the romaine lettuce into 2-inch squares.
+Keep these in the fridge to maintain crispness.

 Try the loaded hash browns, spanakopita dip, or rosemary parmesan crackers, or add these to your next grazing table!